-Several forms of medical marijuana are legal in Ohio, these include: inhalation of marijuana through a vaporizer (not direct smoking), oils, Tinctures, plant material, edibles, patches and any other forms approved by the State Board of Pharmacy.
+Several forms of medical marijuana are legal in Ohio, these include: inhalation of marijuana through a vaporizer (not direct smoking), oils, Tinctures, plant material, edibles, patches and any other forms approved by the State

+Board of Pharmacy.
 On November 18, 2021, the Ohio Board of Pharmacy closed its Request for Applications process to solicit applications for up to 73 new dispensary licenses.
-The Board of Pharmacy released the results of the lottery drawings for the provisional dispensary licenses on January 27, 2022 and are still in the process of reviewing and evaluating the winners before awarding the new dispensary licenses.
+It is expected that the Board of Pharmacy will award these new dispensary licenses in early 2022.